 The Dr. Infrared is a moderately efficient space heater.
 At the time of this review, the average energy cost in kilowatts per hour in the United States was 13 cents.
 After 10 hours of heating on full blast, it used 13.3 kWh, which translates to $1.75 in costs for that period.
 Running it for 10 hours per day for 30 days would cost you $52.50.
-Even running around the clock for 365 days, the going rate for running this model will be approximately $1500 — this is relatively cheap to operate considering that it's a 1500 watt device.
+Even running around the clock for a month, the going rate for running this model will be approximately $120 — this is relatively cheap to operate compared to other models with a similar 1500 watt power output.